Stromberg-Heuchelberg

 Human History

 Wine cultivation in the Stromberg-Heuchelberg area dates to Roman times, with the warm slopes recognized as prime viticultural land for two millennia.
-Monasteries including Maulbronn, a UNESCO World Heritage Site, systematically developed viticulture and orcharding from the medieval period, establishing the landscape patterns visible today.
+Maulbronn Monastery, a UNESCO World Heritage Site inscribed in 1993, was founded in 1147 and represents one of the best-preserved medieval Cistercian complexes in Europe.
+[1] Cistercian monks systematically developed viticulture and orcharding from the medieval period, establishing the landscape patterns visible today.
 Traditional high-stem orchards providing fruit, schnapps, and grazing beneath the trees represent a centuries-old multifunctional land use system.
 The region's small towns and villages preserve half-timbered architecture from prosperous wine-growing periods.
-Maulbronn Monastery, founded in 1147, represents the best-preserved Cistercian complex north of the Alps and profoundly shaped the surrounding cultural landscape through its agricultural management.

 Park History